-Manchester, Connecticut’s Bill Masse was a baseball careerist, an Olympic gold medalist and a minor league insider.
-He spent 9 seasons in the minors as an outfielder, 13 years as a coach, another 13 years as a scout and one year in a Hollywood movie.
+Manchester, Connecticut’s Bill Masse is an Olympic gold medalist and a minor league insider.
+He spent nine seasons in the minors as an outfielder, thirteen years as a coach, another thirteen years as a scout and one year in a Hollywood movie.
 Masse’s story began at East Catholic High School in Manchester, CT, where he won a State Championship in 1983.
-The following year, he led the Eagles to a conference title and was selected to the Class-L All-Star Team.
+The following season, he led the Eagles to a conference title and was selected to the Class-L All-Star Team.

-After an impressive tenure with Manchester’s American Legion Post 102, Masse joined the Greater Hartford Twilight Baseball League.
+After an impressive run with Manchester’s American Legion Post 102, Masse joined the Greater Hartford Twilight Baseball League.
 In the summer of 1984, he was a rookie in the Moriarty Brothers lineup and won the Season Title and Playoff Championship.
-Masse went 10 for 13 at the plate with 12 runs to secure the Playoff MVP.
-He matriculated to Davidson College in Davidson, North Carolina, and made instant waves in his freshman year as a leadoff center fielder.
+Masse went 10 for 13 at the plate with 12 runs scored to secure the Playoff Most Valuable Player.
+He matriculated to Davidson College in Davidson, North Carolina, and made instant waves as a freshman center fielder.

 In 1985, Masse snatched the Southern Conference batting title with a .430 batting average.
-He tied Davidson’s single-season home run record (10) and set the school record for stolen bases (28).
-The 19 year old Masse earned All-Conference laurels and the SoCon Freshman Player of the Year Award.
-Masse achieved another All-Conference season in 1987 at Davidson and was honored as an American Baseball Coaches Association All-American.
+He tied Davidson’s single-season home run record (10) as a leadoff hitter and he set the school record for stolen bases (28).
+At 19, Masse earned All-Conference laurels and the SoCon Freshman Player of the Year Award.
+He achieved another All-Conference season in 1987 at Davidson and was honored as an ABCA All-American.

-Though he was offered a roster spot in Double-A, Masse choose to reappear on Team USA.
-As the regular right fielder, he hit .200 and scored 11 runs in 11 games at the 1988 Baseball World Cup in which Team USA finished runner-up to Cuba.
-A few weeks later, Team USA seized first place at 1988 Olympics in Seoul, South Korea, wherein Masse had a .314 batting average.
+Though he was offered a roster spot in Double-A, Masse choose to reappear for Team USA.
+As their regular right fielder, he hit .200 and scored 11 runs in 11 games at the 1988 Baseball World Cup in which Team USA finished runner-up to Cuba.
+A few weeks later, Team USA seized first place at the 1988 Olympics in Seoul, South Korea, where Masse had a .314 batting average.
 To this day, he remains the only person from Manchester, Connecticut, to win an Olympic gold medal.

 In 1989, Masse finally reported to the minor leagues with the New Yankees organization.
 He was assigned to the Prince William Cannons along with his high school teammate, Larry Stanford.
 Masse batted .239 for the Cannons with a league-high 89 walks.
 After splitting the 1990 season between Fort Lauderdale and Albany, he served a full season with Albany in 1991.
 That year, he deposited a .295 batting average and led the Eastern League in on base percentage.